Established Area Growth and Change Strategy

 On May 25, 2020, Council approved the Phase 1 recommendation report.
 They also committed $30M for public realm improvement projects within the established area.
 The selected growth areas see the pressures of redevelopment to the greatest degree.

-We used input from communities to identify a list of potential projects.
-In 2020, Council approved the list of projects that are moving forward into design and construction.
+We used input from communities to identify a list of potential public realm projects.
+In 2020, Council approved the list of projects that are undergoing engagement, design and construction.
 These projects will improve the public realm in several established communities.
 The Investing in Growing Communities map shows the benefiting areas and identifies the projects that are underway.

 The improvements to the public realm will vary in each community.
 In general, transportation improvements will focus on traffic calming, improving pedestrian safety and connectivity, and improving intersections and connections to community amenities.
 Park and recreation improvements may include pathway upgrades, renewing existing parks and improving amenities within parks.
 In addition, some public spaces will receive programming to encourage residents to spend time in these spaces.
 More information on the selected projects can be found in this summary.